Real-time HPLC data in ethanol fermentation from FTIR spectroscopy

 Get in touch with Keit to discuss your FTIR spectrometer requirements

 Spectrometers allow continuous and detailed measurement of chemical concentrations in real time.
 Unfortunately, the majority of process spectrometers are based on near infrared light, which is fundamentally less informative than mid infrared light.
-Conventional mid infrared spectrometers (which often use a Fourier transform and are referred to as "FTIR spectrometers") have sensitive moving parts and fragile fibre probes – making them wholly unsuitable for production environments such as ethanol refineries.
+Conventional mid infrared spectrometers (which often use a Fourier transform and are referred to as "FTIR spectrometers") have sensitive moving parts and fragile fiber probes – making them wholly unsuitable for production environments such as ethanol refineries.

 Example use case